This Sugar Free Buttercream Icing is like having the flavor of buttercream frosting in an icing form.

 An important ingredient to the success of this icing is Meringue Powder.
 You can find Meringue Powder here.

-Here are some tips for making buttercream icing.
+Tips for making the best buttercream icing.

 Because buttercream frosting and icing depends upon the butter, you should use real butter for best results.
 Using a butter alternative will have an effect on the texture and may also melt or drip off of what it goes on top of (I've seen this happen!).